EliAlas11/nr1copilot/nr1-main/render_deployment_guide.md

 - **Security:** Never log sensitive user data (like passwords or payment info).

 ## 7. Testing

 - Test with various YouTube URLs (public, private, age-restricted, long, short, etc.).
 - Test on both desktop and mobile browsers.

 ## 8. Security

 - Helmet and CORS are enabled by default.
 - Rate limiting is enabled on all API endpoints.

 ## 9. Troubleshooting

 - Ensure FFmpeg is installed and accessible.
 - Check server logs for errors.
 - Make sure the server has write permissions to the `videos/` directory.

+## Advanced Cloud & Queue Deployment

+- Ensure Redis and AWS S3 are provisioned and accessible from your Render.com service.
+- Set the following environment variables in Render.com:
+  - `REDIS_URL` (Redis connection string)
+  - `AWS_REGION`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_S3_BUCKET` (S3 config)
+- The app will automatically use BullMQ for job queueing, worker threads for processing, and S3 for video storage.
+- WebSocket (socket.io) is enabled for real-time progress updates.
+- Service worker is registered for offline support.

+## Troubleshooting

+- Check Render logs for Redis/S3 connection issues.
+- Ensure all environment variables are set and correct.
+- For large video jobs, ensure your Render plan supports background workers and WebSocket connections.

 ---